illuin-tech/colpali/README.md

 [[Blog Post]](https://huggingface.co/blog/manu/colpali)

 > [!TIP]
-> If you want to try the pre-trained ColPali on your own documents, you should use the [`vidore-benchmark`](https://github.com/illuin-tech/vidore-benchmark) repository.
+> If you want to try the pre-trained ColPali on your own documents, you can use the [`vidore-benchmark`](https://github.com/illuin-tech/vidore-benchmark) repository.
 It comes with a Python package and a CLI tool for convenient evaluation.
+You can also use code provided in the model cards on the hub.

 ## Associated Paper